Palliative Care Is Patient-Centered Care

 - Patients who have had multiple hospitalizations or emergency room visits for an illness

-Palliative care is a partnership between your primary care provider and other medical specialists including nurses and social workers, providing an extra layer of support.
+This care is a partnership between your primary care provider and other medical specialists including nurses and social workers, providing an extra layer of support.

 Referrals to palliative care are appropriate for patients and families facing difficult medical problems, pain, discomfort, or emotional uncertainty.
-Palliative care allows people to live longer by reducing the pain or stress a serious illness may cause.
+The care allows people to live longer by reducing the pain or stress a serious illness may cause.

 The Palliative Care Team is located on the 3rd floor of the 1101 Maine Street Building.